Using A Calculator Starters:

 Using A Calculator Videos:

-TI-Nspire CX CAS overview: This is a PowerPoint introduction used to give teachers an overview of the TI-Nspire.
+TI-Nspire CX CAS overview: This is a video of a presentation introducing the TI-Nspire CS CAS calculator.

 Time calculations on a calculator: Time Calculations using Casio Calculator using the Degrees, Minutes and Seconds button.

 Using a Calculator: Want to know how to use your scientific calculator?
 We thought this might be useful - here's an easy to follow, step by step guide.

 Calculator Workout Record: A printable sheet on which pupils can make notes and keep a record of the calculator skills they learn.